 The answer to this first question is AAA Services.
-If you don't see AAA Services in the Customer Center, make sure to restore Intro-20Problem1.QBM as directed in the box above.
+If you don't see AAA Services in the Customer Center, make sure to restore IntroProblem1.QBM as directed in the box above.
 This book uses specific files for each chapter and each problem.
 If you don't restore the correct file, you will have trouble completing the exercises.

 - b) In the Customers & Jobs Center, single click on Mason, Bob.
-What is Bob Mason's balance? - c) Click the Date drop down list above the transaction listing in the right-hand panel and scroll up to the top of the list to select All.
-How many transactions do you see and of what type? - d) Close the Customer Center. - 2.
+What is Bob Mason's balance? - c) Click the Date drop down list above Bob's transaction listing and make sure it says All.
+How many transactions do you see, and of what type? - d) Close the Customer Center. - 2.
 From the Home Page, click the Enter Bills icon.
 The Enter Bills window opens. - a) Click the Previous button in the upper left corner.
 What is the name of the vendor displayed on this bill? - b) What is the Bill Due date on this bill? - 3.
 From the Home page, click the Chart of Accounts icon to display the Chart of Accounts. - a) What type of account is the Checking Account? - b) How many total accounts are there of this same type? - c) What is the Balance Total for the Money Market account?